Jerry-Master/IDAO_2022/README.md

 ## Graph Neural Networks
 ### Introduction

 Since the crystal structure is represented as a graph, the natural way of working with this dataset is using GNNs.
-There are several types of GNNs, convolutional, recursive, and others.
+There are several types of GNNs, convolutional, recurrent, and others.
 For the most part, the concepts are similar to normal neural networks but separating the input in nodes, edges and global states.
 Then the convolution nets consists basically in adding time-invariant shift transformations and the recurrent networks are simply using LSTM or GRU in addition to the graph representation of the input.

 ### Libraries